RasmusJuelN/next-app/README.md

 # next-app

-A [Next.js](https://nextjs.org/) web application that displays real-time data visualizations and a user directory.
+A [Next.js](https://nextjs.org/) web application that displays real-time data visualizations of power usage from Shelly devices connected to power board.
+Data is sent to an influxDB and displayed using charts in next.js webapplication.

 ## Features